 What is a Bishop’s Visitor?

-- A Christian presence supporting and enhancing the distinctive nature of the
+- to have a Christian presence supporting and enhancing the distinctive nature of the school.

 Each visitor has individual strengths and skills through which, in close cooperation with the school, they will develop their own valued contribution to school life.
-Each year begins with a conference with contributions from the Bishop of Lincoln and the Diocesan Director of Education.
+Each year Bishops Visitors are given an opportunity to meet with other Bishop's Visitors for training and sharing good pr In the Spring term the Diocesan Education Team host a conference with contributions from the Bishop of Lincoln and the Diocesan Director of Education.
+The conference provides a training opportunity, a time to share experiences and time for spiritual reflection.
 The conference provides a training opportunity, a time to share experiences and time for spiritual reflection.

-If you are interested in becoming a Bishop's visitor please contact Lynsey Norris, Assistant Director - firstname.lastname@example.org or Judy Dickin, Bishop’s Visitor Co-ordinator, via the Education Team:
+If you are interested in becoming a Bishop's visitor please see the process below, and then complete the application form and send it to Lynsey Norris, Assistant Director - firstname.lastname@example.org

 Edward King House

 Ensuring the safety and well-being of every individual in our Church school communities is of the highest priority.
 In line with current national safeguarding legislation you will be asked to complete an electronic Enhanced Disclosure and Barring Service check.
 Details of how to do this will be sent on receipt of your application pack.
 References will be requested and an informal interview arranged with the Bishop’s Visitor Coordinator or a member of the Diocesan Education Team.